John Moses (North Dakota politician): Political career

 From 1919 until 1923, and later from 1927 until 1933, Moses served as State's Attorney for Mercer County.
 In 1936 he came in third in the three-way governor's race, behind former governor William Langer and incumbent governor Walter Welford (both Republicans).
 Moses became governor in 1939, following William Langer's second term in the office.
 Moses worked hard to reduce Langer's influence.
 He sought to cut government spending and to balance the state's budget.
 Moses was in office during World War II.
 He tried to encourage war-time industries to locate in the state, but North Dakota ranked last in the nation for receiving war spending.
 Despite the lack of wartime appropriations, Moses' administration was a time of prosperity for the state.
 Rainfall was plentiful and there was a ready market for agriculture products.
 Moses was a popular governor.
 During his election campaign he gave speeches in English, German, or Norwegian, depending on his audience.
 A Democrat, Moses was noted for his support from both political parties.
 In 1944 Moses defeated Gerald P. Nye for a seat in the United States Senate.

 Death

-Moses died on March 3, 1945, shortly after taking his place in the Senate.
+Moses died on March 3, 1945 of pleurisy, shortly after taking his place in the Senate.
 He is buried in St. Mary's Cemetery, Bismarck, North Dakota.